 Preheat the oven to 350F.
 Place a piece of parchment paper into an 8-or 9-inch cast iron pan and grease with butter.
 2. In a bowl, whisk together the flour, spices, baking powder, and salt.
 In a separate large bowl, beat the eggs until foamy.
 Whisk in the sugar, gin, and vanilla extract.
 Pour in the buttermilk and whisk to combine.
 3. Peel, halve, and core 3 of the pears, then cut them into 1/2-inch-thick cubes.
 Reserve the remaining pear (unpeeled, and cut into 1/4-inch slices) for the top.
 4. Add half of the flour mixture to the wet ingredients, stirring until just combined, then gently fold in half of the melted butter.
 Repeat with the remaining flour and butter.
 Gently fold in the cubed pears, reserving the slices.
 Add the leaves from 5 thyme leaves.
 5. Transfer the batter to the pan and arrange the pear slices in a circular pattern on top of the batter.
 Sprinkle with demerara sugar and the remaining thyme leaves.
 Bake until the cake turns a deep golden brown and a toothpick comes out clean, about 55 minutes.
 6. Transfer the skillet to a cooling rack and let sit for 5 minutes.
 The cake may be served warm or at room temperature, directly from the skillet; whichever you choose, be sure to dust with confectioners sugar before serving.

 If you make this Spiced Gin Pear cake I would love to hear what wine you paired it with.

 Welcome to Drink In Life!
-I’m Elaine, I am a Freelance Writer & Photographer as well as a Wine Expert who loves sharing stories about memorable wines, fantastic food & cocktails and adventurous travel.
+I’m Elaine, I am a Freelance Writer & Photographer as well as a Wine Expert who loves sharing stories about memorable wines, fantastic food & cocktails, great books and adventurous travel.